An Asset Approach for Community Health and Well-being

 By Liz Weaver

-Liz is passionate about the power and potential of communities getting to impact on complex issues.
-Liz is Tamarack’s Co-CEO and Director, Learning Centre.
-In this role she provides strategic direction to the organization and leads many of its key learning activities including collective impact capacity building services for the Ontario Trillium Foundation.
-Liz is one of Tamarack's highly regarded trainers and has developed and delivered curriculum on a variety of workshop topics including collaborative governance, leadership, collective impact, community innovation, influencing policy change and social media for impact and engagement.
+Liz Weaver is passionate about the power and potential of communities to create impact on complex issues.
+She is Tamarack’s former Co-CEO and Director of the Learning Centre, where she provided strategic leadership and led key learning initiatives, including collective impact capacity-building services for the Ontario Trillium Foundation.
+Liz is one of Tamarack’s highly regarded trainers and has developed and delivered curriculum on collaborative governance, leadership, collective impact, community innovation, influencing policy change, and social media for impact.

 Related Posts